kjibrews/kaggle_quora/README.md

   * [wiki-news-300d-1M](https://fasttext.cc/docs/en/english-vectors.html)

-## Approach
+## Initial Approach
+### Data Cleaning
+Lowercasing
+Replacement using self defined dictionaries to map replacements
+  * Contractions,
+  * Unknown characters
+  * Commonly misspelled word
+  * Lemmatisation
+Punctuation removal
+Removal of common and rare words

+### Data Processing
+GLOVE, WikiFastText and Paragram English word embeddings were used to map words to a dense vector space.

+### Model Testing
+Try a variety ofNeural Net models, Logistic Regression and ADA Boost with abnd without the word embeddings.

+### Model Selection
+Based on performance and score select a final model.

+*To do:*
+- [] Try back propogation for unknown characters

 ## Result
-Scoring is evaluaded usin the  [F1 Score](https://en.wikipedia.org/wiki/F1_score) between the predicted and the observed targets.
+Scoring is evaluated usin the  [F1 Score](https://en.wikipedia.org/wiki/F1_score) between the predicted and the observed targets.